 We live in a world where health technology is ubiquitous.
 From our smartphones and smartwatches to smart homes, our connected technology collects immense amounts of data which potential still has to be explored.

 At the Ubiquitous Health Technology Lab (UbiLab) we design, develop, and evaluate technology that can be used with minimal burden to the user, with maximum reliability, and outstanding user experience.
 Zero-effort technology allows data to be collected without any attachments or markers on technology users.

 The research team at the UbiLab is interested in exploring the following areas of health technology research:

-- mHealth and eHealth technology design for population-level health.
+- mHealth and eHealth technology design for supporting population-level studies.

-- Big data and health data analytics for technology evaluation.
+- Big data, artificial intelligence, and health data analytics to support technology evaluation.

 - Wearables and zero-effort sensors for remote patient monitoring.